zitiso/MaterialDesign_starter/README.md

-#Material Design lab start code
+# Material Design Lab: starter code
 Complete the code for "../starwars/MoveiView.kt" to complete the application.